-If by virtue of the date by which a decision must be taken Rule 15 (general exception) cannot be followed and/or is a matter to be determined in private which has not been included in the notice referred to in Rule 13.2 (procedures prior to meetings of the Executive or its Committees, then the decision can only be taken if the decision taker (if an individual) or the Chair of the body making the decision, obtains the agreement of the Chair of a relevant overview and scrutiny committee that the taking of the decision is urgent and cannot be reasonably deferred.
-If there is no Chair of a relevant overview and scrutiny committee, or if the Chair of a relevant overview and scrutiny committee is unable to act, then the agreement of the Chair of the Council, or in his/her absence the Vice-Chair of the Council will suffice.
+If by virtue of the date by which a decision must be taken Rule 15 (general exception) cannot be followed and/or is a matter to be determined in private which has not been included in the notice referred to in Rule 13.2 (procedures prior to meetings of the Executive or its Committees, then the decision can only be taken if the decision taker (if an individual) or the Chairman of the body making the decision, obtains the agreement of the Chairman of a relevant overview and scrutiny committee that the taking of the decision is urgent and cannot be reasonably deferred.
+If there is no Chairman of a relevant overview and scrutiny committee, or if the Chairman of a relevant overview and scrutiny committee, or if the Chairman of a relevant overview and scrutiny committee, or if the Chairman of a relevant overview and scrutiny committee to act, then the agreement of the Chairman of the Council, or in his/her absence the Vice-Chairman of the Council will suffice.